saintzaw/tp/docs/DeveloperGuide.md

 3. After checking the module type, it calls upon the `findModuleByType()` and `trackModules()` methods within the `ModuleList` class.
-4. The `findModuleByType()` method retrieves all the modules that are of the corresponding user-specified module type while the `trackModules()` method tracks the number of modules of this type that have been completed.
+4. The `findModuleByType()` method retrieves all the modules that are of the corresponding user-specified module type while the `trackModules()` method tracks the number of modular credits of this module type that have been planned.
 5. The `trackModules()` method also calls upon the `printModuleTypeRequirements()` method within the `Print` class to print a message to user that about their graduation requirements.